LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 Camera calibration
 ------------------

-PV Drone Inspect requires calibrated parameters of a pinhole camera model for the georeferencing of PV modules.
+PV Hawk requires calibrated parameters of a pinhole camera model for the georeferencing of PV modules.
 To obtain these parameters a camera calibration needs to be performed.
 Calibration needs to be performed only once for a camera.

 Calibration requires a target similar to the one `here <https://docs.opencv.org/3.4/dc/dbb/tutorial_py_calibration.html>`_ but usable in the IR spectrum.
 To this end, your target needs to be made of materials with different thermal emissivity.
 We obtained good results using black foil squares applied to a white polymer panel.
 Also make sure that images are as blur-free as possible with good contrast between white and black squares.